WaAlvis/widget_app_devta/README.md

 # widget_app_devta
-A Flutter application that shows different components of this framework.
+A Flutter application that shows different components of this framework, con.

 * Cards
 * Buttons